Nuclear norm regularized loop optimization for tensor network: Loop optimization based on nuclear norm regularization

-for ${\alpha={1,3}}$.
+for $n =1,2,\cdots N$.

-\paragraph{Updating scheme of $ Y^{n,\alpha} $} Lastly, the Lagrangian multiplier $ Y^{n,\alpha} $ is updated as
+\paragraph{Updating scheme of $ Y^{n} $} Lastly, the Lagrangian multiplier $ Y^{n} $ is updated as

+The aforementioned three steps are applied sequentially to each of the $n$-th site, after which the optimization moves to the next site.
+Once this sweep has completed a full cycle, it constitutes a single iteration.
 Moreover, the penalty parameter $\xi$ is updated as $\xi \leftarrow \rho\xi$ at every iterations by $0 <\rho < 1$, such that the regularization term in Eq.(\ref{eq.5}) is gradually relaxed to the original Eq.(\ref{eq.1}).
 We found that by setting $\mu := \xi^2$ for the next iteration it works appropriately for all examples in Sect~\ref{results}.

 In summary, the NNR loop optimization has several parameters for users to tune.
 The larger $\xi$, our objective functions favor low-rank solutions and $\rho$ controls the penalty schedule.
-For the examples shown below, we chose the initial value of the parameter $\xi$, as denoted as $\xi^{0}$, and the parameter $\rho$ within ranges $10^{-7}< \xi^{0} <10^{-5}$ and $0.8 <\rho <1$, respectively.
+For the examples shown below, we chose the initial value of the parameter $\xi$, as denoted as $\xi^{\text{init}}$, and the parameter $\rho$ within ranges $10^{-7}< \xi^{\text{init}} <10^{-4}$ and $0.8 <\rho <1$, respectively.